 Do you ever get the feeling, upon returning from holiday, that you could immediately use another one?
 Maybe you overdid it on adrenalin-related activities, spent too many hours driving around trying to cram in as many "must-see" sites as possible, or enjoyed a little too much fine drink and food?

 Well, you’re not alone.
-Many people are visiting spiritual retreats in Iceland to give their bodies and minds a break from the rigors and stresses of 21st-century life.
+Considered more and more one of the top things to do in Iceland, many people are visiting spiritual retreats in Iceland to give their bodies and minds a break from the rigors and stresses of 21st-century life.